hoangduytran/blender-manual/manual/grease_pencil/modifiers/generate/line_art.rst

 Light Reference
 ---------------

-.. _bpy.types.LineartGpencilModifier.light_contour_object:
+.. _bpy.types.GreasePencilLineartModifier.light_contour_object:

 Light Object
-   Use this light object to generate :ref:`Light Contour <bpy.types.LineartGpencilModifier.use_light_contour>`.
+   Use this light object to generate :ref:`Light Contour <bpy.types.GreasePencilLineartModifier.use_light_contour>`.

-.. _bpy.types.LineartGpencilModifier.shadow_camera_size:
+.. _bpy.types.GreasePencilLineartModifier.shadow_camera_size:

 Shadow Camera Size
    This value represents the "Orthographic Scale" of an ortho camera.
    If the camera is put at the lamps position with this scale, it will represent the coverage of the shadow "camera".

-.. _bpy.types.LineartGpencilModifier.shadow_camera_near:
+.. _bpy.types.GreasePencilLineartModifier.shadow_camera_near:

 Near
    Near clipping distance of shadow camera.

-.. _bpy.types.LineartGpencilModifier.shadow_camera_far:
+.. _bpy.types.GreasePencilLineartModifier.shadow_camera_far:

 Far
    Far clipping distance of shadow camera